-To ensure compliance with federal regulations and to provide consistent institutional policies and practices in relation to all research sponsors, investigators engaged in sponsored activities must disclose any financial interest that meets or exceeds the federal definition of significant financial interest as defined in Policy 13010 Individual Conflicts of Interest and Commitment.
+To ensure compliance with state law and federal regulations, and to provide consistent institutional policies and practices in relation to all research sponsors, investigators engaged in sponsored activities research must disclose any financial interests that meets or exceeds the federal definition of significant financial interest related to their institutional responsibilities as defined in Policy 13010, "Individual Conflicts of Interest and Commitment."
 The investigator must present a complete picture of his or her financial interests, not just those interests related to a specific funded project.
-Examples of potential conflicts of interest in research and development (R&D) that must be reported by investigators are available on the COI website.
+Examples of potential conflicts of interest in research and development (R&D) that must be reported by investigators are available on the Research COI website.

 Contracts between employee-owned businesses and the university that involve research and development activities and/or commercialization of intellectual property are permitted by state law provided that disclosure and approval requirements of Policy 13010 are followed.
 In the case of a sponsored project funded by an employee-owned business, the employee-owner may only serve as principal investigator (PI) with an independent co-principal investigator responsible for research, personnel, and financial oversight of the project, never as sole PI.
-Work done on behalf of an employee-owner's company in a university facility must be done in accordance with the provisions of Policy 5000, University Facilities Usage and Events.
-Because of the high potential for appearance of an irresolvable conflict of interest in the case of an SBIR/STTR (Small Business Innovation Research or Small Business Technology Transfer) project, an individual may not serve as both the small business PI and the university subcontract PI (or co-PI), nor may the employee contribute to both the small business and university components of a single project as an employee, investigator, or consultant.
+Work done on behalf of an employeeowner's company in a university facility must be done in accordance with the provisions of Policy 5000, "University Facilities Usage and Events."
+Because of the high potential for appearance of an irresolvable conflict of interest in the case of an SBIR/STTR (Small Business Innovation Research or Small Business Technology Transfer) project, an individual may not serve as both the small business PI and the university subcontract PI (or co-Investigator), nor may the employee contribute to both the small business and university components of a single project as an employee, investigator, or consultant.
 Employees must separate clearly and cleanly the personal financial aspects of their entrepreneurial activities from their university activities.
 Even though permitted, entrepreneurial activities should not be confused with assigned duties of the university.
 Providing preferential access to an outside entity to research results, materials, or products generated from university teaching, research, or administrative activities for personal financial gain is prohibited.
-See chapter two for additional information regarding disclosure and management of potential conflicts of interest or commitment.